replaytv/colortv-docs/colortv/docs/index.md

-Welcome to the home of Color's documentation.
+Welcome to the home of ColorTV's documentation.
 You'll find tons of information here, topics ranging from navigating through the dashboard to integrating your app with our SDK.
-If you can't find what you are looking for, click the button in the bottom right corner to chat with our team or email us at support@colortv.com
+If you can't find what you are looking for, click the button in the bottom right corner to chat with our team, or email us at support@colortv.com

 ##Adding an Application